 Chorionic villus sampling (CVS) is a test you may be offered during pregnancy to check if your baby has a genetic or chromosomal condition, such as Down's syndrome, Edwards' syndrome or Patau's syndrome.

-It involves removing and testing a small sample of cells from the placenta, the organ linking the mother's blood supply with her unborn baby's.
+It involves removing and testing a small sample of cells from the placenta, the organ linking the mother's blood supply with the unborn baby's.

 When CVS is offered

-It's only offered if there's a high risk your baby could have a genetic or chromosomal condition.
+It's only offered if there's a high chance your baby could have a genetic or chromosomal condition.

 This could be because: